Newby Wiske: Religion

 There used to be Methodist Chapel in the village erected in 1814.

 Notable buildings

 Newby Wiske Hall is a Grade II listed country house on the western edge of the village.
 The oldest parts of the building appear to date from 1693, but most of the current structure was built in the 19th century.
 It was used as a training centre by North Riding Constabulary from 1954, and in 1976 it became the headquarters of the succeeding police force, North Yorkshire Police.
-The force intends to move its headquarters to Alverton Court (the former offices of the Rural Payments Agency) in nearby Northallerton, with the move completed by 2017.
+The force moved its headquarters to Alverton Court (the former offices of the Rural Payments Agency) in nearby Northallerton in 2017.
 North Yorkshire Police sold the Newby Wiske Hall site, which consists of the original country house and a number of later buildings, in March 2017.
 The new owners are activity holiday company PGL.

 Solberge Hall Hotel is a Georgian house of historical significance that was built in 1824.